Cleaning Bricks

 8. Rinse thoroughly, making sure all cleaning solution has been removed.

-PLEASE NOTE: This method is NOT to be used on Old Red Sandstock or Tuscany Bricks.
+This method is NOT to be used on Old Red Sandstock or Tuscany Bricks.

 The following procedure should be followed:

-5. Apply the acid solution (as described previously) to the wall using a brush or spray
+5. Apply the acid solution (as described previously) to the wall using a brush or spray.

-7. Rinse thoroughly as small areas are cleaned
+7. Rinse thoroughly as small areas are cleaned.

 The following procedure should be followed: